Deep Safe Multi-Task Learning: Analyses

-Similarly, we can show that the training loss of the SMTL model is no larger than that of the DMTL model (a.k.a. the multi-head hard sharing network) which consists of a shared encoder by all the tasks and private decoders for $m$ tasks.
-To see this, the DMTL model for task $t$ can be represented as $h_t(g_t^{1}(f_S(\mathbf{x}),\emptyset))$, where $g_t^{1}$ denotes the gate of task $t$ with $\alpha_t$ as 1.
-As $g_t^{1}$ is a feasible gate for SMTL, it is easy to get that the training loss of the SMTL model after sufficient training is lower than that of the DTML model, which could be one reason for the phenomenon that SMTL outperforms DMTL in our experiments.
+Theorem \ref{thm3} shows that the DSMTL-JL model can achieve \emph{empirically average safe multi-task learning} in Definition \ref{definition_empirically_safe_multi-task_learning}.
+Moreover, it also implies that it can achieve a lower average empirical loss compared with the corresponding HPS model.
+To see that, the HPS model for task $t$ can be represented as $h_t(g_t^{1}(f_S(\mathbf{x}),\emptyset))$, where $g_t^{1}$ denotes the gate of task $t$ with $\alpha_t$ as 1.
+As $g_t^{1}$ is a feasible solution for the DSMTL-JL model, it is easy to see that the empirical loss of the DSMTL-JL model after sufficient training is lower than that of the HPS model, which could be one reason why the DSMTL-JL model outperforms the HPS model as shown in experiments.